A Bit of Freedom Goes a Long Way: Classical and Quantum Algorithms for Reinforcement Learning under a Generative Model: Quantum algorithms for optimal policies

+We move on to finding approximate optimal policies for infinite-horizon undiscounted weakly communicating MDPs $\langle \mathcal{S},\mathcal{A},p,r\rangle$ such that $\operatorname{sp}(h^\ast) \leq \Lambda$.
+Our approach is the simple value iteration algorithm, which is quite similar to the backward induction algorithm covered in the last section: starting from some initial function $u_{0}\in\mathscr{B}(\mathcal{S})$, normally $u_{0} \equiv 0$, generate a sequence of functions $(u_{t})_{t\in\mathbb{N}}$ according to the update rule $u_{t+1} = \mathcal{L}u_{t}$.
+It is known that when $\operatorname{sp}(u_{t+1} - u_{t}) \leq \varepsilon$, the greedy policy with respect to $u_{t}$ is $\varepsilon$-optimal~\citep[Theorem~9.4.5]{puterman2014markov}.
 Here we are interested in robust versions of value iteration wherein errors in computing $\mathcal{L}{u}_{t}$ are taken into account.
-Approximate versions of value iteration have been studied and are used in various settings~\cite{farahmand2010error, mann2015approximate, ernst2005approximate, munos2007performance, de2000existence, van2006performance}, and here we consider a robust analogue of value iteration which differs from its standard implementation by generating a sequence of functions $({u}_{t})_{t\in\mathbb{N}}$ such that
+Approximate versions of value iteration have been studied and are used in various settings~\citep{farahmand2010error, mann2015approximate, ernst2005approximate, munos2007performance, de2000existence, van2006performance}, and here we consider a robust analogue of value iteration which differs from its standard implementation by generating a sequence of functions $({u}_{t})_{t\in\mathbb{N}}$ such that

-The error $\varepsilon_u$ could come from, e.g., approximating $\int_{\mathcal{X}}p(\text{d}x'|x,a)u_{t}(x')$ or the maximum over $a\in\mathcal{A}$.
-In the following, we prove a few convergence results for the robust value iteration, starting by proving that any sequence of vectors generated as in \Cref{eq:approximate_value_iteration} using some span contraction have bounded span.
+The error $\varepsilon_u$ could come from, e.g., approximating $\sum_{s'\in\mathcal{S}}p(s'|s,a)u_{t}(s')$ or the maximum over $a\in\mathcal{A}$.
+In the following, we prove a few convergence results for the robust value iteration, starting by proving that any sequence of vectors generated as in \eqref{eq:approximate_value_iteration} using some span contraction have bounded span.